Mini-ghost/vorms/docs/index.md

 features:
   - title: Type Strong
     details: Written in TypeScript, with TSDoc.
+  - title: Lightweight
+    details: Tiny bundle size, weighing in at a miniscule 4KB gzipped.
   - title: Easy
     details: Pure Composition API, you can easy to integration with UI Library
   - title: Flexible